 Put toddlers in a lifejacket.

-As an extra layer of protection, put toddlers in a lifejacket when they are near water.
+Water wings do not save lives, as they do not keep the body upright and head above water.
+Instead, as an extra layer of protection, put toddlers in a lifejacket when they are near water.
 Lifejackets do not replace attentive supervision, but will keep a toddler at the surface, which may give parents the seconds they need to save a life.

 Designate a backyard pool "lifeguard."